Justin II explained

 Both the Patriarch and Tiberius, commander of the Excubitors, had been recently appointed, with Justin having played a part in their respective appointments, in his role as Justinian's curopalates.
 Their willingness to elevate their patron and ally to the throne was hardly surprising.[7]

-In the first few days of his reign Justin paid his uncle's debts, administered justice in person, and proclaimed universal religious toleration.
+In the early days of his reign Justin paid his uncle's debts and took a more reconciliatory stance toward the senatorial class.
 On 1 January 566, he became a consul, thereby reviving a post Justinian had discontinued since 541.
 Justin and Sophia initially promised to make peace with Justin's cousin and rival to the throne, Justin (son of Germanus), but had him assassinated in Alexandria not long after.
-According to a hostile source, the imperial couple kicked his severed head.[4]
-In 566 he reformed Justinian's divorce law for going too far, revoking the possibility of divorce by mutual consent.[5]
+According to a hostile source, the imperial couple kicked his severed head.[8]
+In 566 he reversed Justinian's ban on divorce by mutual consent, declaring that it resulted in spouses hating each other.[9]
 Under the pretext of not understanding the fragile human nature:

 Foreign policy

 Faced with an empty treasury, he discontinued Justinian's practice of buying off potential enemies.
 Immediately after his accession, Justin halted the payment of subsidies to the Avars, ending a truce that had existed since 558.
 This move upset the delicate balance of power in the Pannonian Basin, since the Avar elite were forced to seek new sources of wealth to maintain their position and client networks.
-After the Avars and the neighbouring tribe of the Lombards had combined to destroy the Gepids, from whom Justin had obtained the Danube fortress of Sirmium, Avar pressure caused the Lombards to migrate West, and in 568 they invaded Italy under their king Alboin.
-They quickly overran the Po valley, and within a few years they had made themselves masters of nearly the entire country.
+At first, this was agreeable for the Romans, since the Avars decided to raid the Franks instead of going into the Roman territory.
+But after the Avars and the neighbouring tribe of the Lombards had combined to destroy the Gepids, from whom Justin had obtained the Danube fortress of Sirmium, Avar pressure caused the Lombards to migrate West, and in 568 they invaded Italy under their king Alboin.
+They quickly overran the Po Valley, and within a few years they had made themselves masters of nearly the entire country.
 The Avars themselves crossed the Danube in 573 or 574, when the Empire's attention was distracted by troubles on the Persian frontier.
-They were only placated by the payment of a subsidy of 60,000 silver pieces by Justin's successor Tiberius.[6]
+They were only placated by the payment of a subsidy of 60,000 silver pieces by Justin's successor Tiberius.[10]

 The North and East frontiers were the main focus of Justin's attention.
+Justin began to cement an alliance with the Turks, the new Central Asian power that threatened both the Avars and Persia from the mid 6th century.
 In 572 his refusal to pay tribute to the Persians in combination with overtures to the Turks led to a war with the Sassanid Empire.
-After two disastrous campaigns, in which the Persians under Khosrow I overran Syria and captured the strategically important fortress of Dara, Justin lost his mind.Shortly after the smuggling of silkworm eggs into the Byzantine Empire from China by Nestorian Christian monks, the 6th-century Byzantine historian Menander Protector writes of how the Sogdians attempted to establish a direct trade of Chinese silk with the Byzantine Empire.
-After forming an alliance with the Sassanid ruler Khosrow I to defeat the Hephthalite Empire, Istämi, the Göktürk ruler of the Western Turkic Khaganate, was approached by Sogdian merchants requesting permission to seek an audience with the Sassanid king of kings for the privilege of traveling through Persian territories in order to trade with the Byzantines.[7]
-Istämi refused the first request, but when he sanctioned the second one and had the Sogdian embassy sent to the Sassanid king, the latter had the members of the embassy poisoned to death.[7]
+After two disastrous campaigns, in which the Persians under Khosrow I overran Syria and captured the strategically important fortress of Dara, Justin became inflicted with a severe mental illness.Shortly after the smuggling of silkworm eggs into the Byzantine Empire from China by Nestorian Christian monks, the 6th-century Byzantine historian Menander Protector writes of how the Sogdians attempted to establish a direct trade of Chinese silk with the Byzantine Empire.
+After forming an alliance with the Sassanid ruler Khosrow I to defeat the Hephthalite Empire, Istämi, the Göktürk ruler of the Western Turkic Khaganate, was approached by Sogdian merchants requesting permission to seek an audience with the Sassanid king of kings for the privilege of traveling through Persian territories in order to trade with the Byzantines.[11]
+Istämi refused the first request, but when he sanctioned the second one and had the Sogdian embassy sent to the Sassanid king, the latter had the members of the embassy poisoned to death.[11]
 Maniah, a Sogdian diplomat, convinced Istämi to send an embassy directly to Constantinople, which arrived in 568 and offered not only silk as a gift to Justin, but also proposed an alliance against Sassanid Persia.
-Justin agreed and sent an embassy to the Turkic Khaganate, ensuring the direct silk trade desired by the Sogdians.[7]
-[8]
+Justin agreed and sent an embassy to the Turkic Khaganate, ensuring the direct silk trade desired by the Sogdians.[11]
+[12]

 In 1937, the historian Previte-Orton described Justin as "a rigid man, dazzled by his predecessor's glories, to whom fell the task of guiding an exhausted, ill-defended Empire through a crisis of the first magnitude and a new movement of peoples".
 Previte-Orton continues,